bounswe/bounswe2019group2/deliverables/M2-CMPE451.md

 **Story**
-* Kalper  graduated from university 5 years ago  and works as a banker.
+* Alperen graduated from university 5 years ago  and works as a banker.
 He uses our mobile application and he is our loyal user.
 He uses our mobile app everyday to see which articles are written by other users and which events are occured.
 He is interested in the state of EUR against Turkish Lira.